adandev1125/adandev1125/README.md

 ## About Me

-Full Stack Engineer with 6 years of experience in software industry.
-Proficient in developing mobile and web apps, creating games, reviewing and optimizing codes and creating and establishing new algorithms and databases.
-Familiar with various programming languages, libraries and frameworks for both front end and back end.
-Have worked with product managers, designers and other developers to create and deliver high-quality software products.
-Enjoy learning new skills and technologies, love to work in teams and wish to gain professional experiences in the real industry.
+Dedicated Full Stack Engineer with 6 years of experience in software industry.

+Build meaningful web and mobile products with the latest technologies.

+Professional experience with React technologies like React, React Native, React Hooks, Redux Toolkit and Enzyme.

+Skillful in other front-end technologies like latest Angular, Flutter and Tailwind CSS.

+Expert in Golang, Spring Boot, Node.js and PHP for back end and familiar with API integration between front end and back end.

+Interested in AI/ML with Golang and Python for data analysis.

+Full Stack web and mobile development with:

+React / Angular / Flutter / Golang / SpringBoot / Node.js / PHP

 <img src="https://komarev.com/ghpvc/?username=adandev1125&label=Profile%20views&color=4e982f&style=for-the-badge" alt="adandev1125" />